mulqueenr/scalemet_dcis/README.md

 # scalemet_dcis
  Repo for processing of dcis samples generated through scalebiomethyl kit and homebrew version

+See processing folder for details on intial processing for each sample batch, and sequencing_runs.md within that for raw data locations and links to notebook pages.

 ## Directory Structure
 * ref : Reference files, including i5 and i7 index additions, and oligo design files.
 As well as markdown for how to prepare bsbolt reference and amethyst processing singularity file.